- You can swipe, tap or insert a charge card to make everyday purchases and earn rewards, just like a credit card.

 - Charge cards

 Charge cards don’t come with pre-set spending limits.
-Charge card providers, like American Express, allow cardholders to spend whatever they think users can afford to pay off each month based on payment history and reported annual income.
+Charge card providers, like American Express, allow cardholders to spend whatever they think users can afford to pay off each month based on their payment history and reported annual income.

 Needless to say, charge cards offer greater flexibility and buying power than a credit card, especially when making larger purchases.
 In fact, charge card providers often accommodate special requests from seasoned cardholders by increasing their purchasing power as needed.
 It’s one of the key reasons why charge cards are popular with big spenders and the wealthy.